VBA Tutorial: Merging Multiple Excel Files into Separate Sheets

 ← PrevNext →

 Let us assume, you receive sales data (or any data) from different regions or zones in multiple Excel files, via email or any other source.
 Now, you want to merge all the Excel files into one but in different sheets.
-Here I'll show you how to combine multiple excel files into one but multiple (or different) worksheet using macro.
+Here I'll show you how to combine multiple excel files into one but multiple (or different) worksheet using a simple macro.

 See the below image and you’ll understand what I am trying to explain here.